Anderson High School Wigwam

 Anderson High School Wigwam is an indoor arena in Anderson, Indiana.
 The current version hosted home games for the Anderson High School Indians and was home to the Indiana Alley Cats of the Continental Basketball Association and the Anderson Champions of the American Basketball Association.
 The previous arena hosted Anderson Packers, a founding member of the National Basketball Association.

-The complex is being redeveloped into while preserving the gymnasium, which was listed on the National Register of Historic Places in 2018.
+The complex is being redeveloped while preserving the gymnasium, which was listed on the National Register of Historic Places in 2018.
 It is currently under renovation and preparing for reopening in the near future.

 History

-The original arena hosted the NBA's Anderson Packers from 1946 to 1950.
+The original arena opened in 1937 behind the original high school building, bound by the high school, West 13th & West 14th Streets, and the railroad tracks (just east of John Street).
+(The site is now mostly covered by the new Wigwam's parking lot; West 13th Street has been rerouted.)
+The 6,073-seat arena hosted the Anderson High School Indians from 1927 to 1948, as well as the NBA's Anderson Packers from 1946 to 1950.
 It burned down in 1958.
 The replacement arena opened up in November 1961 and has a capacity of 8,996.
-It was the second largest high school basketball arena, after New Castle Fieldhouse in New Castle, Indiana.
-Before the construction of Market Square Arena, the Indiana Pacers played several games at the Wigwam.
+It was considered the second largest high school basketball arena, after New Castle Fieldhouse in New Castle, Indiana.

+However, recent statistics show that the Wigwam was likely the largest.
+Fans of Seymour basketball, Seymour high school and a local newspaper hired a statistician who estimated New Castle's gym has a maximum capacity of about 7500 which would put the New Castle Chrystler High School Fieldhouse. the largest high school gymnasium in the country, into the spot of the 3rd largest gym.
+This would make Seymour High School's gymnasium complex the second largest, thus moving the now defunct Anderson Wigwam into first place.
+New Castle only spent a year in second place before renovating and taking back the top spot.
+Nevertheless, both gyms are at least 1000 seats smaller than the now closed but soon to be updated Anderson Wigwam.